SamuraiF0x/StoryMate/README.md

 Create a new React component file (e.g., Button.tsx) in one of the configured directories.
 The extension will automatically generate a companion .stories.tsx file (e.g., Button.stories.tsx) in the same directory.

+> [!TIP]
+> Use vscode file nesting for nice organization without folders.

 ### Example